mcci-catena/Catena-Sketches/catena4460_bsec_ulp/README.md

 The Bosch documentation doesn't make it clear when to use a different calibration file with longer period.
 The Catena 4460 runs at 3.3V, so we definitely need the 3.3v family.
 We've only tested with the 3s / 4d combination.

 Adafruit and MCCI use a different default address for the BME680 than Bosch does.

+Because of license restrictions, there is no CI test for this sketch.